 How much should you be paying for a used 208?

 "The Peugeot 208 has been on sale for more than a year now with used prices starting from around £14,500"

-That buys you a preregistered car with the 75PS engine and in basic Active trim level.
-This is the least desirable car of the range, but its hard to grumble with a £2500 saving on the list price and it could make sense if you're a new driver looking for a car that's be reliable as well as being cheap to tax, fuel and insure.
+That buys you a pre-registered Peugeot 208 Active with the 75PS engine.
+This is the least desirable car of the range, but it's hard to grumble with a £2500 saving on the list price and it could make sense if you're a new driver looking for a car that'll be reliable as well as being cheap to tax, fuel and insure.

-You can expect to pay closer to £16,000 for an Allure model with the 100PS petrol engine, however your money buys you a bucket load of extra equipment (more on that in a second) and the extra power will be welcome on motorway runs and when overtaking.
+You can expect to pay closer to £16,000 for a Peugeot 208 Allure with the 100PS petrol engine, however your money buys you a bucket load of extra equipment (more on that in a second) and the extra power will be welcome on motorway runs and when overtaking.

-The very best 208 you can get your hands on – the 130PS GT Line – still commands quite a premium, you can expect to pay more than £20,000 for one of those, a premium that isn't really warranted.
+The desirable 130PS Peugeot 208 GT Line still commands quite a premium, you can expect to pay more than £20,000 for one of those, a premium that isn't really warranted.

 Ready to get your top quality Peugeot 208?